Description »

 Groups

 Normally max.
 8 participants per guide.
-Dates with both Standard and Experienced groups will have max.
-16 participants with two guides and the groups will have transfers/accommodation together but skate separately.
+There may be a number of groups skating on a particular tour, with the flexibility to assign participants to different groups depending on experience and ability.
+Groups will typically have transfers/accommodation together but skate separately.
 To be able to offer the greatest flexibility to accommodate different levels, guests who are judged to be most suitable in a different level group may have the option to move, in which case one group may then contain more than 8 participants.

 This experience is ideal as a private tour for groups of 4-8 or more persons and duration of tour is then flexible by arrangement.
 Please contact us to discuss your requirements.